MattJones-Cloudticity/policies/README.md

 Where development is outsourced, change control procedures shall be developed to address security that will be included in the contract(s) and specifically require the developer to track security flaws and flaw resolution within the system, component, or service and report findings to company-defined personnel or roles (0640.10k2Organizational.1012).

+Where possible  an industry-recognized virtualization platform and standard virtualization formats to help ensure interoperability, and has documented custom changes made to any hypervisor in use and all solution-specific virtualization hooks available for customer review.
+(0662.09sCSPOrganizational.2)

+Open and published APIs will be used to ensure support for interoperability between components and to facilitate migrating applications.
+(0669.10hCSPSystem.1)

+Structured and unstructured data is available to the organization (customer) and provided to them upon request in an industry-standard format (e.g., .docx, .xlsx, pdf, logs, and flat files).
+(0670.10hCSPSystem.2)

 # 7 Vulnerability Management (Domain 7)